BrandonMagana/BrandonMagana/README.md

 ### Hi there 👋

-Hello!
-My name is Brandon!
-I am currently a junior Software Engineering student at Tec de Monterrey, Campus Guadalajara.
+My name is Brandon Magaña!
+I am a Software Engineering student at Tec de Monterrey, Campus Guadalajara.
+And these are some of my projects :)
 * 📰 Available to work or internship
 * 📫 How to reach me:
-* 📧 magana.brandon12@outlook.com
+* 📧 magana.brandonswe@gmail.com

 <table align="center">
   <thead>